University of Northern British Columbia Apply Today

-First Nations Certificate Programs
+First Nations Studies Certificate Programs

-The Certificate program is intended to enhance public access to a university education with a flexible course of study that allows either a short term exit (upon completion of Certificate requirements) or the option of laddering into other programs, including the Bachelor program.
 The Certificate also provides flexibility.
 All courses in the Certificate are university-credit courses.
-This means that students can apply credit taken in their Certificate to other programs should they later decide to pursue a Bachelor's degree.
+This means that students can apply credit taken in their Certificate to other programs should they later decide to pursue a Bachelor’s degree.
 Moreover, the requirements for the Certificate could be completed in one year or could be completed on a part-time basis over several years, depending upon course scheduling and the situation of the student.

-As soon as a student completed the 10 courses required in the program of study, the student would be eligible to receive his or her Certificate.
+As soon as a student completed the 10 courses required in the program of study, the student would be eligible to receive their Certificate.
 The completion of the Certificate would give students the equivalent of one full year of university credit.
-This provides a laddered program of study which could result in the completion of a Bachelor's degree with three more years of study at UNBC or another university.
+This provides a laddered program of study which could result in the completion of a Bachelor’s degree with three more years of study at UNBC or another university.
 Because the program is based on existing undergraduate courses, Certificate students will take their courses alongside regular, full-time students.

-To be eligible for a certificate, students must achieve a minimum GPA of "C", based on all courses taken at UNBC that are applied to the Certificate.
-University transfer credits also can be applied to the program, as appropriate, to a maximum of 15 credit hours.
+The requirements for admission into a Certificate program are the same as for any student enrolled in a UNBC undergraduate program.
+To be eligible for a certificate, students must achieve a minimum GPA of C, based on all courses taken at UNBC that are applied to the Certificate.
+University transfer credit also can be applied to the program, as appropriate, to a maximum of 15 credit hours.

 Aboriginal Community Resource Planning

-Two important purposes of the Certificate are, first, to provide requisite education to assist individuals involved in the resource planning in First Nations communities and, second, to provide expanded educational opportunities at the university level for students who are not in a position to commit to a four year program of study.
+Two important purposes of the certificate are, first, to provide requisite education to assist individuals involved in the resource planning in First Nations communities and, second, to provide expanded educational opportunities at the university level for students who are not in a position to commit to a four year program of study.
+Students must meet with a First Nations Studies undergraduate student advisor prior to starting this program.

 Certificate Requirements